-Protection Type Description 1+1 The circuit is protected by a 1+1 protection group.
-2F BLSR The circuit is protected by a two-fiber bidirectional line switched ring (BLSR).
-4F BLSR The circuit is protected by a four-fiber BLSR.
+Protection Type Description 4F BLSR The circuit is protected by a four-fiber BLSR.
 2F-PCA The circuit is routed on a protection channel access (PCA) path on a two-fiber BLSR.
 PCA circuits are unprotected.
 4F-PCA The circuit is routed on a PCA path on a four-fiber BLSR.
 PCA circuits are unprotected.
 BLSR The circuit is protected by a both a two-fiber and a four-fiber BLSR.
-DRI The circuit is protected by a dual-ring interconnect (both path protection and BLSR).
+DRI The circuit is protected by a dual-ring interconnect (path protection and BLSR).
 N/A A circuit with connections on the same node is not protected.
 PCA The circuit is routed on a PCA path on both two-fiber and four-fiber BLSRs.
 PCA circuits are unprotected.
 Protected The circuit is protected by diverse SONET topologies, for example, a BLSR and a path protection, or a path protection and 1+1.
 Splitter The circuit is protected by the protect transponder (TXPP_MR_2.5G) splitter protection.
-Refer to the Cisco ONS 15454 DWDM Installation and Operations Guide, Release 6.0.
+Refer to the Cisco ONS 15454 DWDM Procedure Guide .
 Unknown A circuit has a source and destination on different nodes and communication is down between the nodes.
 This protection type appears if not all circuit components are known.
 Unprot (black) A circuit with a source and destination on different nodes is not protected.
 Unprot (red) A circuit created as a fully protected circuit is no longer protected due to a system change, such as removal of a BLSR or 1+1 protection group.
-UPSR The circuit is protected by a path protection.
+Path Protection The circuit is protected by a path protection.
 Y-Cable The circuit is protected by a transponder or muxponder card Y-cable protection group.
-Refer to the Cisco ONS 15454 DWDM Installation and Operations Guide, Release 6.0.
+Refer to the Cisco ONS 15454 DWDM Procedure Guide .